Financial Care for Life > Managing RMD

 Many retirees don’t realize they can donate all, or a portion of, their required minimum distribution (RMD) directly to charity, through a qualified charitable distribution.
 A qualified charitable distribution (QCD) can be made directly from your IRA starting at age 70.5.
 Even if you don’t have to start required minimum distributions until age 72, you can still begin donating money from your IRA to charity at 70.5.

-Each retirement account owner can donate up to $100,000 each year using a qualified charitable distribution, even if it exceeds your RMD.
-There’s a 2-year lookback for Medicare premiums, meaning 2022 premiums are calculated using the 2020 tax return.
+The maximum annual exclusion for QCDs is $100,000.
 Donations must also go directly to the qualified public charity.
 Careful tax and financial planning is advised when considering a planned giving strategy.